totvslabs/carolapp-samples/README.md

 Languages supported: Python and Html/Javascript.

-Goal: Create an interactive data visualization web page built on top of  [D3](https://d3js.org/)  (v5), [DC](https://dc-js.github.io/dc.js/) and [Crossfilter](https://square.github.io/crossfilter/).
+Goal: Create an interactive data visualization web  [page](dynamic-report-d3/dynamicReportD3Preview.png),built on top of  [D3](https://d3js.org/)  (v5), [DC](https://dc-js.github.io/dc.js/) and [Crossfilter](https://square.github.io/crossfilter/).
 This Dynamic Report runs like an online Carol app with Flask backend.
 The template is ready to execute Flask and serve endpoints (available in app/webapp.py).

 How to package the app?
 ---